-Operations (1/3 of the business effort) Product (1/3 of the business effort) Administration/ Corp Support (1/3 of the business effort) Human Resources (Supervise on-site operations staff, hire/fire staff, scheduling, training, etc.) Tip: Supervision of on-site staff is the greatest portion of this category.
-An organization chart listing the number of staff at each level and how the reporting structure works should be provided.
-Dotted line relationships should be clearly explained.
-Do not confuse what independence and direct reporting relationship mean.
-Dotted line relationships on paper that look like solid line relationships in practice will be revealed through compliance reviews and could cause approval to be withdrawn.
-Purchasing Tip: Purchasing of product is one of the most important task in this category for a nonfranchised retail location.
+Operations (1/3 of the business effort) Product (1/3 of the business effort) Administration/ Corp Support (1/3 of the business effort) independence and direct reporting relationship mean.
+Dotted line relationships on paper that look Purchasing Tip: Purchasing of product is one of the most important task in this category for a non- franchised retail location.
 In this sense, purchasing means from a vendor as opposed to from the non-ACDBE.
 If the ACDBE has the autonomy to perform this role independently, it could be a significant role.
 If the ACDBE has the ability to select items from the non-ACDBE's warehouse, that is not purchasing and should not be described as such.
 Accounting/Payroll/ Taxes Tip: This is the most significant task in this category and is rarely assigned to the ACDBE.
 Loss Prevention Tip: Depending on the type of operation, responsibility for loss prevention could be a somewhat significant role or a relatively meaningless role.
 Loss prevention is much more critical in a retail operation and you will rarely see it in a food operation.
-It is not typically a full-time job and, unless there is a significant issue with loss or it is a very large operation, it is often handled by corporate or regional staff rather than local staff. and how to move stock through transfers or mark-downs, assortment decisions, Legal Services Tip: Also rarely assigned to the ACDBE.
+It is not typically a full-time job and, unless there is a significant issue with loss or it is a very large operation, it is often handled by corporate or regional staff rather than local Legal Services Tip: Also rarely assigned to the ACDBE.
 Be aware of clauses that indicate that the Joint Venture will pay for legal services on behalf of only one of the parties.